top of page

 OFFICE CONVERSION - PHASE TWO

-If you read last week’s post, you already know I’ve been elbow‑deep in my latest domestic saga: transforming the long‑ignored sunroom into a respectable office.
+If you read last week’s post, you already know I’ve been elbow‑deep in my latest domestic saga: Transforming the long‑ignored sunroom into a respectable office.
 A place where ideas can flourish, coffee can be consumed in heroic quantities, and—most importantly—where I can sit without my spine filing a formal complaint.
 The first victory was turning an old coffee table into a desk.
 Cute, functional, and just the right height for someone who refuses to buy furniture when she ca

 Dee Armstrong Crabtree